J. D. Power III: J.D. Power and Associates

 Power began conducting customer satisfaction research on April 1, 1968, as founder of the marketing information firm J.D.
 Power and Associates.
 Power started J.D.
 Power and Associates at the kitchen table with his family and initially the "Associates" in the firm's title were his own wife and children.
 The Power family also took out a second mortgage on their existing house at the time to support the fledgling company.

 In 1972, the company first drew national attention when Julie P. Power, David Power's wife, discovered a design flaw in certain Mazda automobiles, which was then publicized by The Wall Street Journal.
 In the following years, J. D. Power and Associates became well known for its automotive customer satisfaction rankings.
 Power sold the company to McGraw-Hill in 2005 for an undisclosed amount of money.
 He also stepped down as chairman but remained active with strategic planning.

 Awards and philanthropy

 In 1992, Power was a recipient of the Automotive Hall of Fame's Distinguished Service Citation, awarded each year to seven of the industry's most accomplished leaders.
 In 2014, Power was inducted into the Automotive Hall of Fame.
 He held honorary doctorate degrees from College of the Holy Cross, California Lutheran University, California State University, Northridge, and Misericordia College.

 In January 2018, the Power family gave the College of the Holy Cross $3 million in support of the college's Center for Liberal Arts in the World, to be renamed the "J.D.
 Power Center for Liberal Arts in the World".
-He also served as an adjunct professor of marketing at California State University, Northridge.
+He also was an adjunct professor of marketing at California State University, Northridge.
 Power also frequently spoke to top management and boards of directors of companies worldwide.